Tourism in Croatia: Istria

-The town of Rovinj contains well-indented coastal areas with a number of small bays hidden within dense vegetation, open to naturists.
+The town of Rovinj contains coastal areas with a number of small bays hidden within dense vegetation, open to naturists.
 Although the beaches are not specified as naturist, naturists frequent them.
 The interior is green and wooded, with small stone towns on hills, such as Motovun.
-The river Mirna flows below the hill.
-On the other side of the river lies Motovun forest, an area of about 10 square kilometres in the valley of the river Mirna, of which 280 hectares (2.8 km2) is specially protected.
+On the other side of the river lies Motovun forest, an area of about 10 square kilometres in the valley of the river Mirna, of which 280 hectares (2.8 km2) are specially protected.
 This area differs not only from the nearby forests, but also from those of the entire surrounding karst region because of its wildlife, moist soil, and truffles (Tuber magnatum) that grow there.
 Since 1999, Motovun has hosted the international Motovun Film Festival for independent films from the U.S. and Europe.
 Grožnjan, another hill town, hosts a three-week jazz festival every July.

+Olive tourism is mainly centered around this region.
+Olive oil is among the most important agricultural activities in Istria and this region has therefore received a large part of the nation's effort in rejuvenating the olive oil manufacturing that began around the turn of the new millennium.
+This includes renovating and renewing of olive groves (18,683 ha of olive groves in Croatia in 2018, most of it near the coast yielding 5,000 tonnes olive oil annually).
+Introduction of modern technologies in the production and processing of olives, storage of olive oil also took place.
+A 1,600 year-old olive tree sits on the island of Veli Brijun (Brijuni National Park).
+Olive tourism is common in rural areas where it generates additional income for olive growers who market their produce directly to consumers; it also has a multifaceted education value; and it extends the seasonality of tourism – and of associated seasonal labour – into the Autumn season.